URBREATH/15-minutes-city/README.md

 | `shop`           | Shops                     |
 | `transport`      | Public transport stops    |

--  The road network is downloaded through the **Pandana library**
+-  he road network is retrieved using the **Pandana library**, with data sourced via the Overpass API
+-  The tool uses the **Pandana library** to find the nearest POI for each location.
+-  The tool divides the area of interest into hexagons (default diameter: 250 m), created only where OSM road nodes are present.
 ---

 ## Execution

-### 1. Programming language and libraries

 **Programming Language:** Python

 **Libraries:** Pandana

-Set the following environment variables only when running the script with direct MinIO publishing.
-Not required for local execution.
+(Optional) Set variables only if publishing to MinIO:

 ```
 MINIO_ACCESS_KEY   – Access key used to authenticate with the MinIO service